www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 <https://harvest.greenhouse.io/v1/candidates?page=474&per_page=2>; rel="last"
 ```

 API methods that return a collection of results are always paginated.
 You can specify the current page and number of items per page with the `page` and `per_page` query parameters.
-Paginated results include a `Link` response header that specifies the location of the next and last pages:
+Paginated results include a `Link` response header that specifies the location of the next and last pages.

+Note that when this parameter is not set, results will be limited to the first page.

 ## Validation